rdkcentral/Lightning/docs/Templates/Patching.md

 If an element reference is *unknown*, an error is generated.
 This is done to protect you from accidentally using the wrong references and creating new unnecessary elements.

-> If you want to enable the creation of new elements in your patch, pass 'true' for the value of the `createMode` argument.
+> If you want to enable the creation of new elements in your patch, pass `true` for the value of the `createMode` argument.

 ## Removing Elements